 Have you ever thought that dogs who are wandering on the roads are all stray?
 The answer is NO. “Not All Stray Dogs Are Homeless” is a slogan of Lost Dogs of America (LDOA), which was confirmed in 2011 with the mission of helping people to find their lost dogs.
 LDOA celebrates National Lost Dog Awareness Day on April 23 of every year since 2014, and this day was created to bring awareness among the public to help the lost dogs find their family back.
 Studies conducted by the ASPCA and the Humane Society of the United States show that about 40-60% of dogs in local animal shelters are someone’s pet that was left missing.
+Apparently, preventing dog loss is essential to every pet owner and how to prevent your dog from getting lost, here, we have shared some tips for you.

 Image Credit: LDOA